ldrcore/modelling/README.md

 This package aims to provide basic features to use Models as true relationship entities in data persistance, and some other database-like functionatilies that will improve the reusability and the trust of your application.

+All of this with all base classes (Connection, Builders) being able to be extended and easily defined in the package's configuration file.

 ## Instalation

 Just a simple `composer require ldrcore/modelling` and you can use it.
 The package use laravel's auto-discover.